- April 28, 2021

 Creating briefs and writing content is integral to getting your site ranking high on the SERP.
 However, doing it to a high standard can take time.
 It’s not as simple as creating one piece of content, and you’re set.
 Any SEO knows that an abundance of content is needed, and it needs to be top quality.

-Content tools are a great way to speed up the process while optimising your content and spotting opportunities you’d otherwise miss.
+Content tools are a great way to speed up the process while optimizing your content and spotting opportunities you’d otherwise miss.

 What is Frase?

-Frase is an AI-powered content tool that supports the content strategy from the brief building stage to optimising both new and existing content.
+Frase is an AI-powered content tool that supports the content strategy from the brief building stage to optimizing both new and existing content.

 This content tool identifies what your target audience wants to know, so you can create content that answers their questions.

 In this review, we’ll look at Frase’s key features, its pros and cons and whether it’s worth the money.

 So without further ado, let’s dive into the tool’s key features.

 Strictly a content tool; Frase covers every aspect of content creation from the brief stage to the optimization.

 - Content research – Identify the questions that real people want to know that correlate with your primary keyword.